rivellathetank/la-metrum/README.md

 If the damage meter window stays empty when you are dealing damage, check the latest `DEBUG` log file in `%LOCALAPPDATA%\rivellathetank\la-metrum`.
-If there are errors, please [open an issue](#issues).
-If there are no errors and practially no messages after "SYN", LaMetrum likely doesn't have permissions to access private and/or public networks.
+If there are errors, please [open an issue](https://github.com/rivellathetank/la-metrum/issues).
+If there are no errors and practically no messages after "SYN", LaMetrum likely doesn't have permissions to access private and/or public networks.
 To fix this:

 1. Close LaMetrum.
 2. Click *Start*.